 Building leadership in trade

 We recognize that to advance sustainable global trade, we need to invest in informing and training the people engaged in trade.
-Our educational initiatives reach students and professionals around the world, helping them to develop and implement pragmatic solutions to advance lead the next stage of sustainable global trade.
+Our educational initiatives reach students, educators and professionals around the world, helping them to develop, teach and implement pragmatic solutions to lead the next stage of sustainable global trade.

 Scholarships for master’s programs

 Building local talent with a global mindset is essential for advancing sustainable global trade in Asia.
-We grant scholarships to several leading institutions, including INSEAD, University of Auckland, Hong Kong Baptist University, Georgetown University and Lee Kuan Yew School of Public Policy (LKYSPP).
+We grant scholarships to leading institutions around the world, including:

 Individuals who have benefited from our Global Trade Leader Program are invited to join the Hinrich Foundation Alumni Association.
 It was established to create a community of individuals committed to advancing sustainable global trade and to help provide opportunities for lifelong learning through mentoring, professional development, training and knowledge sharing among Hinrich Foundation alumni.